-One-year-olds are really hard to buy for.
-They are too big for “baby” toys, but too small for “toddler” toys.
-So what are the best gifts for one year olds?
+Buying gifts for 1-year-old children can be really hard!
+They are too big for “baby” toys but too small for “toddler” toys.
+So what are the best gifts for 1-year-old kids?
 Here are my picks!

 1) Ball Pit

 Sam of Thrive 360 Living made a brilliant ball pit from an inflatable pool.
-I stole her idea at Christmas.
-The instant my son (13 months old) saw it, he literally threw himself into it.
+My friend Katie stole her idea at Christmas.
+The instant her son (13 months old) saw it, he literally threw himself into it.
 He barely got out for the next three days.
-My house is too messy to take a photo, but here is Sam’s:

-This also led to my own stroke of genius: a crib ball pit!
-My kids thought this was pretty awesome.
+This also led to Katie’s own stroke of genius: a crib ball pit!
+The kids thought this was pretty awesome.

 Xylophones are everywhere, but this one from Etsy stands out because of its cool shape.
 Babies will love creating music with a stirring motion, and you will love that this thing can double as art on your shelf.

 These are pricier gifts (I’m looking at YOU, Grandma), but the quality of the Corolle dolls is unbeatable.
-My son loves to play with the eyeballs on his – they open and close.
-And when my daughter was one year old, she would feed and rock her baby dolls.
-She’s almost four, and she STILL loves them.
-Now that’s play value!
+Kids love to play with the eyeballs on the dolls- they open and close.
+And they are fun to feed and rock like babies.
+These are great toys that grow with kids as they age!

 These blocks are particularly great because they are squishy.
 That means they will stick to each other just a bit, so you can make really cool structures.
 And even better – they’re chewable!

 Stacking was a well-loved activity at our house.
 This stacking set has a bit of extra fun because the pieces can also be clicked together into a ball.
 It enjoyed tons of play for many years past the early childhood stage.

 Books are always a good present.
 One-year-olds like to eat their books in addition to reading them, so stick to board books.
 Here are some of my favourite books for this age!